 Assuming that a person willing to sign up for a $550 per year travel credit card is going to cross that spending threshold each year, the fee is effectively $250 per year.

-Beyond that revolving benefit, you’ll also have a 60,000 point welcome bonus that can be worth up to $900 if you use the points to purchase travel through Chase.
+Beyond that revolving benefit, you’ll also have a 60,000 point welcome bonus opportunity that can be worth up to $900 when redeemed through Chase Ultimate Rewards®.
 All you have to do is spend $4,000 within the first three months of card membership.

 Here’s a quick look at some of the other perks to consider with this card:

 - Global Entry or TSA Precheck Credit: Cardholders are eligible to receive a statement credit of up to $100 every four years as reimbursement for the application fee for either of these passes.
 You must make the purchase with your Chase Sapphire Reserve card to get the credit.